cboard-org/cboard-io/_posts/2017-12-05-open-source-communication-board.md

 ## Who needs it?

-Oftentimes commercial solutions can be expensive or have limited language support, this may render them inaccessisble to many people in low-income countries.
+Oftentimes commercial solutions can be expensive or have limited language support, this may render them inaccessible to many in low-income countries.

 > According to the World Health Organization, in many low-income countries only 5-15 percent of the people who need assistive technology are able to obtain it

 Our goal was to make Cboard a solution that works for everyone, everywhere.
-To accomplish this we used the web as our platform, it enabled us to provide Cboard on desktops, tablets and mobile phones running a modern browser.
+To accomplish this we used the web as our platform, this enabled us to provide Cboard on desktops, tablets and mobile phones running a modern browser.
 There is no installation process, no purchase, just follow [a link](https://shayc.github.io/cboard/) and you’re good to go.

 ## Why open-source?